PVA-Programming/dlib/README.md

 ```
 This predicate takes a number corresponding to the analog and returns if the actual psi reading is below 1 psi.

 To access the first argument passed to a function in DMC, you use ^a.
-If there were a second paramter you would use ^b, and so on.
+If there were a second parameter you would use ^b, and so on.

 To return a value from a function in DMC, you have to specify the value as part of the EN command after two ','s like this: